 A Rabo de Toro Oxtail Stew Recipe

 Over the past couple of years I’ve developed an obsession with what different cultures do with cheap cuts of meat.
 The stewing, the braising and simple slow-cooking of often tough, sinewy or bony meats that people originally ate out of financial necessity is fascinating.
+This oxtail stew recipe from Jerez in Spain is one dish that really fits the bill.

 A Rich Rabo de Toro Oxtail Stew Recipe